Adam Jaamour

 My Expertise

-My goal is to combine the practical, theoretical and mathematical knowledge that the fields of machine learning and data science entail in order to develop meaningful and efficient solutions with direct contributions to real-life problems and to society.
-As both a data scientist, I truly enjoy digging deep into the data I work with to truly understand and build the best model possible that can be used in real-life scenarios.
-As a software engineer, I truly enjoy fully automated pipelines covered by extensive test suites, well version-controlled and documented code, analysing the data I'm working with, developing code using state-of-the art tools and always learning more by exploring different project.
+My goal is to combine the practical, theoretical and mathematical knowledge that the fields of machine learning and data science entail to develop meaningful and efficient solutions with direct contributions to real-life problems and to society.
+As a software engineer, I truly enjoy creating fully automated pipelines covered by extensive test suites, well version-documented and version-controlled code, analysing complex datasets, and leveraging state-of-the art tools to deliver impactful results.

 Languages

-My main programming languages are Python, Java, web-based languages (JavaScript/HTML/CSS) and SQL.
+My main programming languages are Python, Java, web-based languages (TypeScript/JavaScript/HTML/CSS) and SQL.
 I also have experience programming in C, Bash, GodotScript, Haskell, MATLAB, Swift and Basic (AGKv2).

 Frameworks

-I have worked with a variety of ML tools such as Scikit-Learn, Pandas, LightGBM, XGBoost, NumPy, Matplotlib, Keras/Tensorflow, PyTorch, Seaborn, OpenCV, NLTK; and general frameworks such as Django, Flask, Boostrap, JQuery, Node.JS, Jekyll, Highcharts, D3.js.
+I have worked with a variety of ML tools such as Scikit-Learn, Pandas, LightGBM, XGBoost, NumPy, Matplotlib, Keras/Tensorflow, PyTorch, Seaborn, OpenCV, NLTK; and general frameworks such as NextJS, React, Django, Flask, Bootstrap, Hexo, Jekyll, Highcharts, D3.js.

 Tools